Dundric/AcademiaGPT/README.md

 Type `exit` to finish the script.

 # Run it on CPU
-By default, localGPT will use your GPU to run both the `ingest.py` and `run_localGPT.py` scripts.
-But if you do not have a GPU and want to run this on CPU, now you can do that (Warning: Its going to be slow!).
-You will need to use `--device_type cpu`flag with both scripts.
+By default, AcademiaGPT will use CPU to run both the `ingest.py` and `run_localGPT.py` scripts.
 For Ingestion run the following:
 ```shell
 python ingest.py --device_type cpu